 What is the Production Booster private mentoring program?

 The Production Booster program is centered around a series of calls (video or phone, though video is strongly recommended) with your Azalea Music Production Coach.
 During these calls, you and your Coach discuss your goals and direction, and then cover the specific aspects of your production business/skills that you agree to work on.
 Between calls, you have assignments that you and your Coach agree on, your Coach assesses the results of your assignments, and then the two of you discuss the assessment on the next call.

 Calls are typically 45 minutes to 1 hour duration.
 This is usually enough time to effectively cover the discussion topics.

 Calls are scheduled every other week.
 That gives both you and your Coach enough time between each call to do the assignments and assessments.

 How many calls are there?
 What is the duration of the program?

 2 calls per month (total of 6 additional calls)

 Therefore, the program covers a period of approximately 13 weeks.
 Note: Once a mutual start date is agreed upon and the process commences, it goes continuously for the 13 weeks, i.e., there are no deferrals (other than reasonable re-scheduling for vacation, illness, etc.), so you will need to have the time available to commit to the program for the entire duration.

 Do I have to take a lot of notes during the calls?
 How is my progress documented?

 You are welcome to take notes, but every call is recorded to a high-quality video/audio file that your Coach sends you after the call.
 You can use these recordings to refer back to any point in any conversation as many times as needed.
-For this reason, taking notes is optional, but some people find it most effective to use a combination of notes and audio recordings.
+For this reason, taking notes is optional, but some people find it most effective to use a combination of notes and video/audio recordings.
 You can use whatever methods work best for you.